What Are Mustard Seeds? Types, Uses & Nutritional Benefits Explained

 Common Uses in Cooking

-• Curries: Especially in Indian and Middle Eastern cuisines, where they’re often toasted before being added to the dish.
+• Curries: Especially in Indian and Middle Eastern cuisines, where they're often toasted before being added to the dish to release their flavor.

-• Pickles: Black mustard seeds are a key ingredient in many Indian pickle recipes.
+• Pickles: Black mustard seeds are a key ingredient in many Indian pickle recipes, providing both flavor and preservation properties.

-• Salads: Sprinkle them on top of salads for a nutty, spicy kick.
+• Salads and Dressings: Sprinkle whole or ground seeds on salads for a nutty, spicy kick.

-• Breads and Biscuits: They’re used in some regional breads, like German pretzels and Indian flatbreads.
+• Breads and Biscuits: Used in regional breads like German pretzels and Indian flatbreads for added texture and flavor complexity.

 Nutritional Benefits

-• Good Source of Fiber: They can aid in digestion and promote gut health.
+• Good Source of Fiber: Provides approximately 1.5g of dietary fiber, which aids digestion and promotes gut health.

-• Anti-inflammatory Properties: Some studies suggest that mustard seeds may help reduce inflammation in the body.
+• Anti-inflammatory Properties: Research published in the Journal of Nutrition suggests compounds in mustard seeds may help reduce inflammation in the body.

 Buying Guide for Mustard Seeds